Penitent thief: Film

 In the 2022 film Clerks III, Elias mentions the Good Thief multiple times, quoting him as saying "Jesus did no wrong, whereas we are but thieves".
 In a running gag, everybody hears "but thieves" as "butt thieves" and wonders out loud what that means.

+In "American Me" Edward James Olmos' character is given a medal of St. Dimas by his characters mother in a jail scene.

 Games

 Saint Dismas acts as the inspiration for the Highwayman character in Darkest Dungeon and its sequel Darkest Dungeon II.
 The primary inspiration for this character comes from the title "Penitent Thief" that was given to Saint Dismas.

 Saint Dismas also appears in the Naughty Dog game Uncharted 4: A Thief's End, as a major story point for protagonist Nathan Drake to travel to his cathedral in Scotland.